 Dental implants have revolutionized the field of prosthodontics!
-If you are in need of a tooth replacement, or replacing multiple teeth, implant restoration is usually the ideal solution.
+If you are in need of a single tooth replacement, or if you are replacing multiple teeth, implant restoration may be the ideal solution.
 Thanks to advancements in technology and techniques, implants can be used to support a single crown, a partial bridge, or even a full-arch restoration.
-At Julie A. Phillips, DDS, MS, we specialize in implant restorations because we want our patients to have the best possible care.
+At Dr. Julie Phillips Prosthodontics, we specialize in implant restorations because we want our patients to have the best possible care.

 What Are Dental Implants?

-The number of missing teeth, the health of your jawbone, and the location of the restoration will dictate the type of implant restoration you receive.
+The number of missing teeth, the health of your jawbone, and the location of the restoration will dictate the type of implant restoration you can receive.
 During your initial consultation, Julie A. Phillips, DDS, MS will be able to determine which restoration is right for you.
-The three major types of implant restorations include:
+Types of implant restorations include:

 Implant-supported restorations have several benefits over more traditional options.
 Some of these benefits include:

 ||Durability: Implant-supported restorations are perhaps the most durable replacement option available.
 With the proper care and maintenance, your implant could even last a lifetime.